crolllab/IBIOL-compute-resources/README.md

 ## GPU access

 LEGcompute has a total of 8 powerful GPUs for machine learning.
+You can access four GPUs freely on the login node (called LEGcompute3).
+If you need access to more or would like to access it through the queueing system, please get in touch.

 # Future improvements (under construction)